-An understanding of criminology is relevant to many job roles within the criminal justice sector, social and probation work and sociology and psychology.
-This course has elements of psychology, law and sociology that complements studies in humanities.
 The course is designed primarily to support learners progressing to university and it focuses on the acquisition of knowledge and understanding in purposeful contexts linked to the criminal justice system.
-However, alternatively, students can consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.
+Alternatively, students can consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.

 Units 1 and 3 are controlled assessments that are internally assessed.